Skip to main content

 Remarried couples tend to have more realistic expectations for marriage, but also tend to be less willing to stay in unhappy situations.
 And re-divorce is more likely, especially when children are involved.

-This page titled 9.5: Relationships is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Laura Overstreet via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 9.5: Relationships is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Laura Overstreet via source content that was edited to the style and standards of the LibreTexts platform.